Calibration of Advanced Virgo and reconstruction of detector strain h(t) during the Observing Run O3: Estimation of h(t) uncertainties

 During O3, a set of 12 permanent sinusoidal signals, listed in tables~\ref{tab:HIlines_O3a}~and~\ref{tab:HIlines_O3b}, were injected on the end mirrors via the PCal and electromagnetic actuators.
 They allow a continuous comparison of the reconstructed strain data $h_{rec}$ with the injected equivalent strain $h_{inj}$ in the most sensitive band of the detector, between 35~Hz and 400~Hz.
 Some of those sinusoidal injections are in the regions where the bias of the strain channel is the highest (100 to 200~Hz for the amplitude and 60 to 90~Hz for the phase).
 Hence they are used to monitor any time variations of this bias.

 The time evolution of this $h_{rec}$ to $h_{inj}$ comparison provides an other estimate of the error on $h(t)$.
 The modulus and phase of the $h_{rec}/h_{inj}$ transfer functions at the twelve injected frequencies were computed online using a moving average of twelve 10~s long FFTs and provided in the online data stream as channels sampled at 1~Hz~\cite{bib:TFMoni_doc,bib:2021_TFMoni_O3}.
 The $h_{inj}$ signals were estimated with online models set at the beginning of~O3 and were not updated in this processing during O3.
 As such, the monitoring of these channels is a test of the possible variations of the reconstructed strain data, as well as of the small variations of the actuator responses as described earlier.
 Yet, this method does not enable to check the absolute value of the strain data bias: they are not precise witness of the absolute value of the strain data bias.
 The distributions of the online modulus and phase have been built over O3a and O3b and their standard deviations are reported in tables~\ref{tab:HIlines_O3a}~and~\ref{tab:HIlines_O3b}.
 For every injected signal, the typical signal-to-noise ratio during O3a is also given, as well as the expected standard deviation of the modulus in case of statistical fluctuations only.
 The measured variations during O3a are all larger than the expected statistics fluctuations only: this indicates that these monitoring channels indeed highlight time variations of the $h_{rec}/h_{inj}$ ratio.
 These variations can be considered as the systematic uncertainties on this ratio and have been estimated by subtracting quadratically the expected statistical fluctuations from the measured standard deviation.
 They are shown, for O3a and O3b, in the plots of figure~\ref{fig:hrechinj_systematics}.
 For~O3a and~O3b, the modulus systematic uncertainty at 137.5~Hz is estimated to be 0.9\%, while the phase systematic uncertainty is estimated to be 9~mrad.
-These variations include contributions from both $h(t)$ and the actuator responses.
-They have been used to estimate conservative uncertainties on~$h(t)$.
+The maximum variations, at the level of 1.4\% in modulus and 14~mrad phase during~O3a, include contributions from both $h(t)$ and the actuator responses.
+They have been used to estimate conservative uncertainties on~$h(t)$ as described in the following section.